Kingsbury Green Academy: Campus and facilities

 Set in the Wiltshire countryside, the school has 13 science labs, a design and technology complex with a focus on resistant materials, digital media, computer-aided design, textiles, food, graphics and ICT.
 It has three fully equipped drama studios and three purpose-built music rooms with practice rooms for instrument tuition.
 There are data projectors and interactive whiteboards in all departments.
 It has a sports hall, gymnasium and 33 acres of sports fields, as well as the use of the White Horse Leisure Centre, which has seven tennis courts.
 There are art and design studios for painting, drawing, fabric printing, ceramics, computer-aided design and modelling, together with a photography dark room and processing facilities.
 There is a cafeteria with an outdoor covered eating area, gardens, an on-site nursery (babies to pre-school) and a purpose-built Sixth Form Centre.

 Ofsted and academic performance

-In the 2002 inspection, the school was rated "good overall".
-The school maintained this rating at the 2007 and 2010 inspections.

-On 6 June 2013, in the first inspection since becoming an academy, despite the bar having been raised in the way schools are judged, the school continued to maintain its high standards; however, its rating dropped to "requires improvement" in 2018.
+At the most recent Ofsted inspection, in June 2022, the school was graded as 'good' in all categories.
+The previous grading in March 2018 had been 'requires improvement'.